ggldnl/Path-Planning-Visualizer/README.md

 - [x] Make the save button actually save the last map data received
 - [ ] Find a way to specify obstacles shape (rectangle, polygon, ...)
 - [ ] Find a way to choose the behavior of the map (moving/spawning obstacles)
-- [ ] Uniform query and query_region methods in Map class
 - [ ] Fix inverted angles in link origin (URDF parser)
 - [ ] Add typing and input checking
 - [ ] Update documentation